 Fall.
 When I was a child, you could tell it was fall, because you could smell the burning leaves and see the wisps of smoke as they made their way up into the sky.
 I remember raking leaves and picking up pecans.
 I don’t know that I was any help with either task.
 I’m sure that I ate a good many pecans, and I‘m also sure that I jumped in many a pile of leaves, causing leaf havoc.
 But after a few jumps and the subsequent re-raking, a jumping ban was put into place.
 Then my father would light the pile, and the smoke would drift into the sky, along with that instantly recognizable smell of burning leaves that still defines "fall" to me, even today.

 Fall meant back to school clothes.
 School dresses, made of durable (read scratchy) material, sometimes plain, sometimes a fancier plaid, that tied in the back were the staple of every little girl’s wardrobe.
 Back then, girls didn’t wear pants to school.
 Pants were reserved for "play clothes", to be worn afternoons after school and on the weekends.
 And the pants that we DID wear either had an elastic waistband or zipped on the side, not down the front like a boy’s pants.
+I suppose the same people that made the rule of buttoning boys shirts and girls shirts on opposite sides made the rule about the zippers.
+I'm not sure exactly why these clothing rules were made, but I had to play by them, like it or not.

 Back to school supplies.
 Do you remember the smell of new crayons?
 What size box did you get?
 Eight?
 Sixteen?
 Twenty-four?
 Forty eight?
 Sixty four?
 Or were you one of the most fortunate to own a box of 128 beautiful, sharp pointed crayons in every color imaginable, and which came in a box that even had a crayon sharpener in it?
 The only smell better than new crayons is the smell of a new can of play doh.
 Both are truly intoxicating.
 I teach, and get to smell both quite a bit, but they still make me remember my elementary years and those first days of school each year.
 Put them in your little book bag (no backpacks then-we carried a book bag with a little handle, like a little briefcase, but in plaids and bright school colors) with your new pencils and scissors, and you were set for school.